huynd2210/Eleventh-Beast-Web-Implementation/README.md

 - The disk is created empty.
 On first run the app will generate `data/profile.json` automatically — no manual seeding required.

 Once the build completes, Render will expose a public URL for your deployment.
 Any subsequent push to the repo triggers a rebuild; you can disable auto-deploys in Render if you prefer to promote manually.

+### Profile storage

+Inquisitor profiles, run histories, and journals are saved in the browser’s `localStorage`.
+Each visitor gets their own private data; exporting and importing profiles continues to work entirely on the client.